 - School schedule must include the student’s name, the school’s name, the number of enrolled credits, and the period of the current semester.

 Spouse Seeking Employment do not provide documentation.
 You may receive fee assistance for a one-time 90-day period while you look for work.
 You must then provide proof of employment to continue to receive benefits.

 Before benefit payments can be issued to your provider, they must be approved to participate in MCCYN, and you must submit an MCCYN Cost Worksheet for each provider that will care for your child(ren).
 The MCCYN Cost Worksheet collects all required information about the child care rates your family will be charged, including discounts, effective dates, rate changes, rate frequency, and the schedule of care.

-Community providers interested in participating in the MCCYN program must complete and submit the MCCYN Provider Application.
+Community providers interested in participating in the MCCYN program must complete and submit the MCCYN Provider Interest Form.

 The DoD is committed to providing affordable, quality child and youth care in a safe, healthy, and nurturing environment.
 To do that, all DoD-funded programs must meet strict quality standards.
 Learn more about the quality standards that MCCYN participating providers meet.
 Exceptions to the quality standards may be approved on a case-by-case basis.